-Each year, OSPA has the distinct privilege of honoring two students by awarding the Paul Warden Graduate Studies Award and the Mary Jo Keatley Graduate Studies Award.
-These scholarships, named for individuals significant to the practice of school psychology in Oklahoma, are each worth $750 and are awarded annually at the OSPA Fall Conference.
-Scholarship awards are intended to help students attend the National Association of School Psychologist annual conference, reimburse tuition fees, cover research expenses, or otherwise support the student in pursuing educational goals.
+Each year, the Oklahoma School Psychological Association (OSPA) has the distinct privilege of honoring two students by awarding the Paul Warden Graduate Studies Award and the Mary Jo Keatley Graduate Studies Award.
+These scholarships, named for individuals significant to the practice of School Psychology in Oklahoma, are worth $1,000 each and are awarded annually at the OSPA Fall Conference.
+Scholarship awards are intended to help graduate students attend the National Association of School Psychologists (NASP) annual conference, reimburse tuition fees, cover research expenses, or otherwise support the student in pursuing educational goals.

-Applicants must be enrolled at least half time in a graduate level school psychology program in Oklahoma and/or be completing internship (full time) as part of any graduate level psychology program.
+Be enrolled at least half-time in a graduate level School Psychology program in Oklahoma and/or be completing a full-time School Psychology Internship as part of their graduate program requirements.

-A statement of professional goals including intent to work in Oklahoma.
+A statement of professional goals, including one’s current or future contribution to the profession of School Psychology in Oklahoma.

-A brief discussion of one critical issue facing education today that may be directly impacted by school psychology services (This could include a brief description of the applicant’s potential contribution to this critical issue).
+A brief discussion of one critical issue facing education today that may be directly impacted by School Psychological services (This could include a brief description of the applicant’s potential contribution to this critical issue).